Ground: Sandygate Road

 Location: Sheffield, South Yorkshire

-My sixth stadium of 2017 was on Wednesday 5th April at Sandygate Road in Sheffield, South Yorkshire.
+My sixth ground of 2017 was on Wednesday 5th April at Sandygate Road in Sheffield, South Yorkshire.
 The match was Hallam vs. Shirebrook Town in Northern Counties East League Division One.

 Sandygate Road is nestled in the Crosspool suburb of Sheffield with houses bordering most of it as well as a church to the east.
 The ground is 3 miles west of Sheffield railway station.
 It doubles as a cricket ground with the east of the cricket field overlapping with the west of the football field.
 The venue began hosting sport in 1804 for Hallam Cricket Club and in 1860 when Hallam Football Club was formed they also called it home.
 As a result Sandygate Road is recognised as the oldest football ground in the world.